 Bacterial vaginosis (BV) is a bacterial STI and as such is completely curable.
 A course of antibiotics will clear up the infection in just a week.
 The most effective antibiotic to cure BV is Metronidazole, which is able to prevent the ability of the bacteria to spread in your body.
 In doing so, it reduces any symptoms and associated discomfort.
 Metronidazole is usually prescribed in a 400mg dosage to be taken twice a day for one week.
 You may also be prescribed a one-off 2000mg dosage.

 Currently there aren't any home remedies or natural cures available for the treatment of bacterial vaginosis; therefore antibiotic treatments are the only effective option when treating this infection.

 Located below are some tips that can be followed to successfully prevent bacterial vaginosis (BV).
 This is particularly important because recurrent bouts are known to potentially occur.
 Some helpful methods of prevention for this condition can include:

 Bacterial vaginosis (BV) is a highly common vaginal infection, affecting many women in the UK.
 Taking an effective antibiotic treatment can successfully treat this infection and avoid conditions caused by bacterial vaginosis, such as the risk of contracting further STIs, including HIV.
 Other complications can potentially include pelvic inflammatory disease and problems during pregnancy.
 The treatment we have available to successfully bacterial vaginosis and prevent any further complications is called Metronidazole.
-This high dosage prescription medication is clinically proven to quickly and effectively treat bacterial vaginosis, as well as Trichomoniasis (a parasitic STI).
+This high dosage prescription medication is quick and effective at treating bacterial vaginosis, as well as Trichomoniasis (a parasitic STI).
 You can buy Metronidazole 400mg tablets at OnlineClinic after completing a simple online consultation.
 This can be done for free with no obligation.
 To learn more about this treatment, visit our Metronidazole product page.